ddss/MT_PEU/README.md

 # Functionalities

 <p align="justify">
-This calculation engine is based on Python programming language (packages: Numpy, Scipy, Statsmodel, casadi, and matplotlib) and builts on a class structure, which main functionalities are, namely:
+This calculation engine is based on Python programming language and builts on a class structure, which main functionalities are, namely:
 </p>

 * **Inclusion of different datasets**